rahul-il/academic-site/content/home/fun_stuff.md

  css_class = ""
 +++

-- Some stuff that I've coauthored that is not math (I did the guitar work)
+- [Some things](https://soundcloud.com/shattered-serenity) I've coauthored that are not math.
+(I played the guitar)
-- A tool I made that has helped thousands of Rutgers students plan their degrees
+- [A tool](http://www.scarletscheduledesigner.com/) I made that has helped thousands of Rutgers students plan their degrees
-- A desk I made for my mom :)
+- [A desk](static/img/desk_pics) I recently woodshopped for my mom :)